betterwebleon/international-list/README.md

 *At paragraph* ***14.*** *you need to enter the corresponding values manually.*<br>*At paragraphs* ***15.*** *and* ***16.*** *there are indeed no values.
 Just delete the existing ones and confirm.*

-After you enable the Firefox Tracking Protection (at paragraph ***12.***), Facebook/Twitter videos or Facebook widgets/comments **will not load** on some websites. **If you want to see them**, just click on the "shield" icon while on website (the icon is in address bar - left to the URL in browser) and then click the button "*Disable protection for this session*" in pop-up panel.
+After you enable the Firefox Tracking Protection (at paragraph ***12.***), Facebook/Twitter videos or Facebook widgets/comments **will not load** on some websites. **If you want to see them**, just click on the "shield" icon while on website (the icon is shown in browser's address bar - left to the URL) and then click the button "*Disable protection for this session*" in pop-up panel.
 The browser will save your setting for corresponding domain name, so you will not have to block it again next time you visit any website from that domain name.
 Whenever Firefox tracking protection is disabled, the "shield" icon is red crossed (while browsing on these websites).

 \* ***Take advantage of this valuable information at your own risk - if there is any.
 It is possible to revert the changes anytime.
 Be fearless, padawan!***